This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will need to return to make sure your medicine is working and your symptoms are controlled.
 You may be referred to an asthma specialist.
 Bring a list of your questions so you remember to ask them during your visits.

-- Choose exercise that requires only short bursts of intense breathing, such as baseball, wrestling, or sprinting.
-Avoid exercise that requires intense breathing for long periods.
+- Choose exercise that requires only short bursts of intense breathing, if possible.
+Examples include volleyball, gymnastics, baseball, wrestling, or sprinting.
+Exercise that requires intense breathing for long periods is more likely to trigger EIB.

 - Warm up before you exercise.
 Do moderate exercise, such as brisk walking, for 10 minutes before you do strenuous exercise.